Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Introduction

-\IEEEPARstart{G}{iven} a tensor that is too large to fit in memory, how can we detect dense subtensors?
+Given a tensor that is too large to fit in memory, how can we detect dense subtensors?
 Especially, can we spot dense subtensors without sacrificing speed and accuracy provided by in-memory algorithms?

 A common application of this problem is review fraud detection, where we aim to spot suspicious lockstep behavior among groups of fraudulent user accounts who review suspiciously similar sets of products.
-Previous work \cite{shin2016mzoom,maruhashi2011multiaspectforensics,jiang2015general} has shown the benefit of incorporating extra information, such as timestamps, ratings, and review keywords, by modeling review data as a tensor.
+Previous work \cite{shin2018fast,maruhashi2011multiaspectforensics,jiang2015general} has shown the benefit of incorporating extra information, such as timestamps, ratings, and review keywords, by modeling review data as a tensor.
 Tensors allow us to consider additional dimensions in order to identify suspicious behavior of interest more accurately and specifically.
 That is, extraordinarily dense subtensors indicate groups of users with lockstep behaviors both in the products they review and along the additional dimensions (e.g., multiple users reviewing the same products at the exact same time).

 In addition to review-fraud detection, spotting dense subtensors has been found effective for many anomaly-detection tasks.
-Examples include network-intrusion detection in TCP dumps \cite{shin2016mzoom,maruhashi2011multiaspectforensics}, retweet-boosting detection in online social networks \cite{jiang2015general}, bot-activity detection in Wikipedia \cite{shin2016mzoom}, and genetics applications \cite{saha2010dense,maruhashi2011multiaspectforensics}.
+Examples include network-intrusion detection in TCP dumps \cite{shin2018fast,maruhashi2011multiaspectforensics}, retweet-boosting detection in online social networks \cite{jiang2015general}, bot-activity detection in Wikipedia \cite{shin2018fast}, and genetics applications \cite{saha2010dense,maruhashi2011multiaspectforensics}.

 Due to these wide applications, several methods have been proposed for rapid and accurate dense-subtensor detection, and search-based methods have shown the best performance.
-Specifically, search-based methods \cite{shin2016mzoom,jiang2015general} outperforms methods based on tensor decomposition, such as CP Decomposition and HOSVD \cite{maruhashi2011multiaspectforensics}, in terms of accuracy and flexibility with regard to the choice of density metrics.
-Moreover, the latest search method \cite{shin2016mzoom} provides a guarantee on the densities of the subtensors it finds, while methods based on tensor decomposition do not.
+Specifically, search-based methods \cite{shin2018fast,jiang2015general} outperform methods based on tensor decomposition, such as CP Decomposition and HOSVD \cite{maruhashi2011multiaspectforensics}, in terms of accuracy and flexibility with regard to the choice of density metrics.
+Moreover, the latest search-based methods \cite{shin2018fast} provide a guarantee on the densities of the subtensors it finds, while methods based on tensor decomposition do not.

 However, existing search methods for dense-subtensor detection assume that input tensors are small enough to fit in memory.
 Moreover, they are not directly applicable to tensors stored in disk since using them for such tensors incurs too many disk I/Os due to their highly iterative nature.
 However, real applications, such as social media and web, often involve disk-resident tensors with terabytes or even petabytes, which in-memory algorithms cannot handle.
 This leaves a growing gap that needs to be filled.